John Martin-Harvey: "The Only Way"

 Martin Harvey and his wife Angelita worked on an adaptation of A Tale of Two Cities, later involving playwright Freeman Wills and Irish clergyman Canon Frederick Langbridge.
 There was already a play called Sidney Carton, or a Tale of Two Cities and it was Angelita who came up with the title The Only Way.

-The Only Way was made into a film in 1927 shot at Twickenham Studios and was a commercial success.
-It starred Martin Harvey in the lead role.
+The Only Way was made into a film in 1927 shot at Twickenham Studios and was a commercial success, and starred Martin Harvey in the lead role.

 Business interests

 One of Martin Harvey's personal friends was theatre manager, William Morton.
 In 1902 Morton's Ltd was formed to build the Alexandra Theatre in Hull.
 Martin Harvey was made one of five directors, investing £1,000, and remained so until the theatre was sold in 1935.
 Martin Harvey and his touring company paid an annual visit to Hull and to Morton's theatres, which also included the Theatre Royal and The Grand Opera House.